 Wind farms at sea will help Europe to wean itself off fossil fuels.
-Now, companies flock to Norway to test their turbines at the Karmøy test centre.
+Companies are flocking to Norway to test their turbines at the Marine Energy Test Centre in Karmøy.

 Solutions that bring down the levelised cost of energy (LCOE) of offshore wind will be critical.
 This represents a tremendous business opportunity for innovative energy companies, many of whom are coming to Karmøy island off Western Norway to test their designs.

 Their destination is the Marine Energy Test Centre (METCentre), which offers infrastructure and services for testing offshore wind concepts in the North Sea.

 Although floating offshore wind is a relatively new field, METCentre already has a proud history.
 Equinor installed the world’s very first floating wind turbine, Hywind Demo, here, back in 2009.
 That was a first step towards the opening of the world’s first floating wind farm, Hywind Scotland, in 2017.
 Today the wind farm supplies 36 000 UK households with electricity.

 The next generation of floating turbines is now being developed at METCentre.

 One of these is the Danish company Stiesdal’s TetraSpar concept, developed in collaboration with Shell and Innogy.
 TetraSpar is a low-cost floating offshore wind turbine platform which will bring down the LCOE of floating wind to close to that of bottom-fixed offshore wind, the cheaper but more limited option.

 “We chose to do our testing at METCentre because they smooth out red tape and provide valuable support vis-à-vis the authorities and other stakeholders.
 There are far fewer bureaucratic challenges here than other places,” says Henrik Stiesdal, founder and CEO of Stiesdal.

 The company is planning to install its model in METCentre’s test area in the course of 2021, where it will remain for at least five years.